 To make the back of this Easter quilt, I used large and small cuts of fabric – the same fabrics that are on the front.
 Amazed at how sharp these colors contrast and pop against each other on this side!
 The colors fade so evenly on the front, and yet stand in stark contrast to one another on the reverse.

 To quilt, the talented Julie Isa of Farmehouse Cottons use her long arm to make a wood grain print on the cross.
 I then quilted long lines radiating from the center with a walking foot.
 The combination of the two gives an amazing effect, both on the front *and* back!
+Now, since not all of us have a long arm (I dream of owning one some day!), I’ve prepared a video for you showing you how to create the wood grain design as you free motion quilt your cross on your domestic machine:

 The pattern contains instructions to make this quilt in two sizes: Large Quilt Size: 55” x 65” and Small Quilt Size: 27.5” x 32.5” – it’s a two-in-one!